-Suitable for practitioners or teachers who have worked with the preparatory practices and nadi shodhana for some time.
-Even if there is familiarity with these techniques, we will develop them from the beginning.
-This will be an opportunity to explore systematic pranayama practice that can be repeated and developed over six months to one year or more in your own sadhana.
+Suitable for practitioners of different levels and teachers alike this will be an opportunity to explore systematic pranayama practice that can be repeated and developed over three to six months in your own sadhana.

 We will eat, practice, work and maybe even sing together.

 The weekend will be taught in English with Italian translation.

 Cost of retreat: Programme, meals and accommodation – €180

 Where: Nestled in the beautiful Tuscan countryside, Grempoli is 45 minutes from Florence airport, and 30 minutes from the centre of Florence (easy bus ride from Pisa airport).